marcopeg/marcopeg.github.io/content/posts/2020/0121-fetchq-introduction/fetchq-introduction.md

 ## Queues in Software Development

-A queue system is a to do list for applications and it normally works like this:
+A queue system is a to-do list for applications and it normally works like this:

 ```
 ---> Feeding the Queue